buildbot/buildbot/master/docs/developer/config.rst

         :param string basedir: directory to which config is relative
         :param string filename: the configuration file to load

-        The filename is treated as relative to the basedir, if it is not absolute.
+        The filename is treated as relative to basedir if it is not absolute.

     .. py:method:: loadConfig(basedir, filename)